braun-steven/torchspn/README.rst

 torchspn - A PyTorch Layerwise Sum-Product Network Framework
 ============================================================

+NOTE: This idea of this implementation has been reworked and further optimized in [EinsumNetworks](https://github.com/cambridge-mlg/EinsumNetworks).

 :code:`torchspn` provides an efficient PyTorch layerwise implementation of Sum-Product Networks.

 Installation